 - White Vein Kratom — Best for concentration, focus, and energy.
-Effects are euphoric and energizing.
+The effects are euphoric and energizing.

 - Red Vein Kratom — Best for pain and sleep, fast-acting and potent.
-Effects are numbing and relaxing.
+The effects are numbing and relaxing.

 - Green Vein Kratom — Balanced between white and red (sedating and stimulating).